docker/docs/index.md

 <div class="row">
 <div markdown="1" class="col-xs-12 col-sm-12 col-md-12 col-lg-6 block">

-## Get started with Docker
+## Docker Quickstart

-Try our multi-part walkthrough that covers writing your first app, data storage, networking, and swarms, and ends with your app running on production servers in the cloud.
+Try our multi-part Quickstart that covers building an image, using kubernetes and swarm on your development machine, and sharing your containerized applications on [Docker Hub](http://hub.docker.com).
 Total reading time is less than an hour.

 [Get started with Docker](/get-started/){: class="button outline-btn"}

 </div>
 <div markdown="1" class="col-xs-12 col-sm-12 col-md-12 col-lg-6 block">

-## Install Docker Engine - Community
+## Docker Engine - Community

 Docker Engine - Community is available on many platforms, from desktop to cloud to server.
 Build and share containers and automate the development pipeline from a single environment.